Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Pseudo-norm families

 \subsection{Dominated pseudo-norm families}

-In this subsection, we introduce an integrability condition for pseudo-norm families.
-Most of its content is an adaptation of \S 4.1.2 of \cite{ChenMori} in our context.
-Recall that a function $f:\Omega \to [-\infty,+\infty]$ is called $\nu$\emph{-dominated} iff there exists $g\in\cL^1(\Omega,\cA,\nu)$ such that $|f|\leq g$ $\nu$-a.e.
+In this subsection, we introduce a domination condition for pseudo-norm families.
+Most of its content is an adaptation of (\cite{ChenMori}, \S 4.1.2) in our context.
+As the reader can get easily convinced from our definition, all the results presented here can be proven exactly the same way as in \emph{loc. cit.} and we will simply refer to the corresponding result for the proof.

 \begin{definition} Let $E$ be a finite-dimensional $K$-vector space equipped with a pseudo-norm family $\xi =(\|\cdot\|_\omega)_{\omega\in \Omega}$.
 The family is called \emph{dominated} if the pseudo-norm families $\xi$ and $\xi^{\vee}$ are \emph{upper dominated}, namely we have